c2997108/lastwasm/doc/lastdb.rst

     100 for DNA and 50 for protein, which prevents non-homologous alignments.

-    For DNA, however, the default is 400 if you:

-    * specify ``-c`` AND
-    * don't specify AT-rich tantan AND
-    * choose a seeding scheme other than MAM4, MAM8, or the default (YASS).

-    This avoids hugely redundant alignments of human centromeric repeats.

 -w STEP
     Allow initial matches to start only at every STEP-th position in each of the sequences given to lastdb (positions 0, STEP,